DmitriBogdanov/FEM-grid-builders/README.md

 ## Requirements

-To launch "Visualization.nb" one may need an access to a valid Wolfram Mathematica license.
+To launch "Visualization.m" one may need an access to a valid Wolfram Mathematica license.

 ## Version History